-Interested in sport analytics but didn’t take classes in this field as an undergraduate?
-The CAS in sport analytics is the perfect fit for current professionals looking to add player and sport business analytics to their resume.
-Whether your degree is in sport management, business, economics, statistics, or something else, this program can advance your sport analytics career path from anywhere in the world.
+This certificate is a perfect fit for current professionals looking to add player and sport business analytics to their resume.
+The asynchronous online program allows students anywhere in the world to take advantage of a Syracuse University education.
+Whether your degree is in sport management, business, economics, statistics, or something else, this program can advance your sport analytics career path.

 Why this degree makes a difference in society today…tomorrow…